bparanj/crystal/electronics/book/components/switches.md

 A push button makes contact only when pressed and disconnects when released.
 This is used when momentary activation is needes such as resetting a device, doorbell or keyboards.
+This is useful for short actions.

 A slide switch stays in either on or off position.
 This is used when you want to turn a device on or off, like a lamp switch.
+This is for long-term actions.